confluentinc/confluent-workshops/workshop/cluster_linking_osk_cc_private/README.md

     > ⚠️ **Note:** You can extract the <APACHE_KAFKA_CLUSTER_ID> by using the `kafka-cluster.sh cluster-id --bootstrap-server $KAFKA_PUBLIC_IP:9092` command.
 Make sure to replace the placeholders with their actual values.

-    Once the link is create successfully, you can see the following output:
+    Once the link is created successfully, you can see the following output:

     <div align="center" padding=25px>
        <img src="images/create_cluster_link.png" width=50% height=50%>